 Note that while many of the conclusions that we can get from this table are similar to those from the chart above, there are some differences.
 For example, in the chart above we drew the conclusion that the Diet Coke preference was significantly lower among the 18 to 24 year olds than among the population at large.
 However, the column comparisons tell us only that the 18 to 24s have a lower score than the 30 to 49s (i.e., we know this because the a for the 30 to 49s tells us that they have a stronger preference than the 18 to 24s who are represented as column a).

 Why do the two ways of doing the tests get different results?
 There are some technical explanations.[note 3]
-But all the really amount to is this: the different approaches make slightly different technical results and, consequently, they get slightly different results.
+But all they really amount to is this: the different approaches use slightly different technical methods and, consequently, they get slightly different results.
 An analogy that is useful is to think about different ways of reporting news: we can get the same story reported on TV, in a newspaper and in a blog and each way will end up emphasising slightly different aspects of the truth.

 The determinants of statistical significance